 From time to time, the Company may be subject to legal proceedings and claims in the ordinary course of business.
-As of the date of filing this quarterly report, the Company was not involved in any material legal proceedings, other than as set forth below.
+As of the filing date of this quarterly report, the Company was not involved in any material legal proceedings, other than as set forth below.

 On February 24, 2004, the Company filed in the Seoul Southern District Court, located in Seoul, South Korea, two separate complaints against Phicom Corporation, a Korean corporation, alleging infringement of a total of four Korean patents issued to the Company.
 One Complaint alleges that Phicom is infringing the Company's Korean Patent Nos.
 252,457, entitled "Method of Fabricating Interconnections Using Cantilever Elements and Sacrificial Substrates," and 324,064, entitled "Contact Tip Structures for Microelectronic Interconnection Elements and Methods of Making Same."
 The other Complaint alleges Phicom is infringing the Company's Korean Patent Nos.
 278,342, entitled "Method of Altering the Orientation of Probe Elements in a Probe Card Assembly," and 399,210, entitled "Probe Card Assembly."
 Both of the Complaints seek injunctive relief.
 The court actions are a part of the Company's ongoing efforts to protect the intellectual property embodied in its proprietary technology, including its MicroSpring interconnect technology.
-The Company has been advised that in March 2004, Phicom filed in the Korean Intellectual Property Office invalidity actions challenging the validity of each of the Company's four patents at issue.
-The Company could incur material expenses in these litigations.
+In March 2004, Phicom filed in the Korean Intellectual Property Office invalidity actions challenging the validity of some or all of the claims of each of the Company's four Korean patents at issue.